fodoole/qeen-analytics-sdk/README.md

 - **`state: Object`**
    - State object for the SDK; exposed for debugging and testing purposes.
 - **`InteractionEvent: Class`**
-   - Class for defining custom click and scroll events; takes a `label` and `value` as parameters.
+   - Class for defining custom click and scroll events; takes a `label` and `selector` as parameters.
 - **`InvalidParameterError: Error`**
    - Error that is thrown when an invalid parameter is passed to a function.
 - **`AnalyticsEndpointError: Error`**